jcb-auburn/CW_-SQA2023-AUBURN/REPO.md

 10/30/2023 - Jason pushed pre-commit file to the repo.
 Did not work because of security issues, so "pre-commit.txt" is what we are using for now
 10/30/2023 - Cody checked Jason's git hooks for part 4.a and they worked.
 Cody also started working on 4.b (fuzzing) 10/31/2023 - Cody completed 4.b by creating 'fuzz.py' and another branch named 'Cody'.
 The group plans to merge main, Cody, and Wilson branches together once everyone checks each others work
+11/02/2023 - Cody and Wilson met through Discord and discussed what else needs to be done